March 2008 Friends, family and Limoux wine festival

 The festival, celebrating and promoting the chardonnay wines of the region, is an important date each year for local wine producers and international wine buyers.
 They attend an auction of Sieur d’Arques’ very best barrels filled with Toques & Clochers AOC Limoux wines: 82 barrels of wine are auctioned, representing the 41 villages of the Limoux Appellation Area.
 A toque is a chef's hat and refers to the Michelin starred chef (a different one each year) who presides over the gastronomic feast provided at a gala diner for 1000 invited guests from the wine industry.
 Meanwhile the clochers refers to a church’s bell tower: each year the proceeds from the auction goes towards the renovation one of the 41 church towers of the Limoux area and so doing, protects the local landmarks.

-to do in the Languedoc: Cultural Activities: The Limoux Carnival (Fécos, Carnaval,
+Things to do in the Languedoc: Cultural Activities: The Limoux Carnival (Fécos, Carnaval, Carnival)

 Things to do in the Languedoc: Cultural Activities: Toque & Clocher at Limoux, 2008